Open Knowledge Foundation Newsletter No. 12

 Back in July 2009, we launched a new working group and a discussion

-OPEN DATA AND THE SEMANTIC WEB WORKSHOP, LONDON, 13TH NOVEMBER 2009
+## OPEN DATA AND THE SEMANTIC WEB WORKSHOP, LONDON, 13TH NOVEMBER 2009

 Semantic web technologists and advocates are increasingly beginning to see the value of ‘open data’ for the data web.
 Tim Berners-Lee has spoken about the importance of open data, and being able to access raw data in easy to use formats, and the Linking Open Data project demonstrates what can be done by linking together a rich variety of publicly re-usable datasets.